lexuzieel/wreckfest-generator/README.md

-# Usage
+# Wreckfest event generator

-This utility can generate a number of randomized racing events.
+This utility generates randomized racing events for the server automaticlly.

-In addition it allows to tweak probability distribution of tracks and gamemodes.
+It allows to tweak probability distribution of tracks and gamemodes in order to manage how often each track with specific gamemode appears in rotation.

 ```
 $ node .